Al Jazeera controversies: Somalia

 Al Jazeera aired The Toxic Truth, a two-part documentary on toxic waste dumped in Somalia, in January 2009.
 A Somali journalist who studied the documentary concluded that the organization failed to rigorously research the story.
-Another criticism of the documentary was that Al Jazeera did not allow former Somali interim president Ali Mahdi Muhammad to exercise his right of reply to accusations that he authorized Italy-based companies to dump in Somalia.

 Spain

 Reporter Tayseer Allouni was arrested in Spain on 5 September 2003 and charged with providing support to members of al-Qaeda.
 Judge Baltasar Garzón, who issued the arrest warrant, ordered Allouni held without bail.
 Al Jazeera wrote to Spanish Prime Minister Jose Maria Aznar in protest: "On several occasions, Western journalists met secretly with secret organizations and they were not subjected to any legal action because they were doing their job, so why is Allouni being excluded?"
 Allouni was later released on bail for health reasons, but was prohibited from leaving the country.

 On 19 September, a Spanish court issued an arrest warrant for Allouni before the expected verdict.
 Allouni had asked the court for permission to attend his mother's funeral in Syria, but authorities denied his request and ordered him back to jail.

 After pleading not guilty, Allouni was sentenced on 26 September 2005 to seven years in prison for being a financial courier for al-Qaeda.
 Allouni insisted that he merely interviewed Osama bin Laden after the 11 September 2001 attack on the United States.
 Al Jazeera has supported Allouni, insisting that he is innocent.

-Reporters Without Borders) condemned Allouni's rearrest, and called on the Spanish court to free him.
+Reporters Without Borders condemned Allouni's rearrest, and called on the Spanish court to free him.
 In January 2012, The European Court of Human Rights ruled on 17 January 2012 that the Spanish sentence was illegal, and Allouni was freed in March.